-When will companies learn it isn’t wise to piss of their customers and prospects?!
-They think they are making a wonderful, positive, big announcement and instead they freaked out hundreds or thousands of people.
-Who are then annoyed and may possibly buy their competitor’s product the next time they need an XYZ … I agree with Sandra, <UGH!>
+Companies don’t realize this isn’t a wise marketing tactic.
+They think they are making a wonderful, positive, big announcement, and instead, they freaked out hundreds or thousands of people.
+Who are then annoyed and may possibly buy their competitor’s product the next time they need an XYZ … I agree with Sandra …

 Sweepstakes are run by people.
 Clearly, those people do not realize how their headline is being received.
 As I stated, they are excited to share the news and have no idea their marketing efforts are working against them, (vs. for them).